AA25/Connect/README.md

 forward.

 *Ensure to run php on localhost:8081
-*sql file is provided to create all the database tables.
+*A mysqldump was also done and that dump is the connect.sql un the sql folder *A sql file also exists just to create the tables without the data

 This is a project for a university assignment.